 - Check blades for chips or nicks.
 Replace blades if damaged.
-Do not operate the turbine with chipped or unbalanced blades.
-This will cause severe wear, damage and possible failure.
+Do not operate the turbine with chopped or unbalanced blades.
+This will cause severe wear, damage, and possible failure.
 Operating the wind turbine with unbalanced blades may void your warranty.
-Do not install individual blades as they are balanced as a set. - Check blade bolts and hub nut for proper tightness.
-Refer to page 7 for proper specifications - Check nosecone for any cracks and proper fit - Wash off any built-up dirt or debris from the blades.
-This will ensure optimal performance. - Check all electrical connections to make sure they are tight and free from corrosion. - Check to see that your tower is plumb.
-A leaning tower will decrease energy production.
+Do not install individual blades as they are balanced as a set. - Check blade bolts and the hub nut to for tightness. - Check nosecone for cracks and proper fit. - Wash off any built-up dirt or debris from the blades for optimal performance. - Check all electrical connections to make sure they are tight and free from Corrosion. - Check to see that your tower is plumb.
+A tilting tower will decrease energy production.

-Every five years:
+Every three years:

 Replace the blades regardless of their condition.
-While UV inhibitors are built into the material, the sun will eventually break down and erode the composite material.
+While UV inhibitors are built into the blades, the sun will eventually break down and erode the composite material.
 A new set of blades will enhance safety and improve performance.